What is Adobe Media Server?

 ● Server-side ActionScript: Limited changes have been made to the server-side APIs.

 ● Configuration files: Configuration files have had significant changes.
 Back up your previous-version configuration files and transfer to version 4.5 configurations.

 ● RTMP origin/edge: Mixed version 3.x and version 4.5 origin/edge servers are not supported.

 Adobe Media Server maintenance upgrades are available on the updates page.

 What support options are available for Adobe Media Server?

-You can find extensive online documentation and support files for Adobe Media Server on the resources page, along with a wealth of tutorials and sample code in the Adobe Media Server Developer Center.
-If you require a higher level of product support, you can enroll in one of Adobe's support programs.
+You can find extensive online documentation and support files for Adobe Media Server on the resources page, along with a wealth of tutorials and sample code in the Adobe Media Server Developer Centre.
+If you require a higher level of product support, you can enrol in one of Adobe's support programmes.

 Where can I find an expert?